.

 - Data protection-compliant destruction of data, data carriers and printouts

-- Logging of data transfer
+- Logging of data transfer if possible

 2.2 Input control